opentensor/bittensor/.github/PULL_REQUEST_TEMPLATE/feature_change.md

 * Fill out the template below.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
 * The pull request must contribute a change that has been endorsed by the maintainer team.
 See details in the template below.
 * The pull request must update the test suite to exercise the updated functionality.
-For guidance, please see <https://flight-manual.atom.io/hacking-atom/sections/writing-specs/>.
-* After you create the pull request, all status checks must be pass before a maintainer reviews your contribution.
-For more details, please see <https://github.com/atom/.github/tree/master/CONTRIBUTING.md#pull-requests>.
+* After you create the pull request, all status checks must pass before a maintainer reviews your contribution.
+This means that all the tests must pass your pull request before a maintainer is tagged to review.

-### Issue or RFC Endorsed by Atom's Maintainers
+### Issue Endorsed by Bittensor's Maintainers

 <!--

-Link to the issue or RFC that your change relates to.
-This must be one of the following:
+Link to the issue that your change relates to.

-* An open issue with the `help-wanted` label
-* An open issue with the `triaged` label
-* An RFC with "accepted" status

-To contribute an enhancement that isn't covered by one of the items above, please follow our guide for suggesting an enhancement: https://github.com/atom/.github/blob/master/CONTRIBUTING.md#suggesting-enhancements
+To contribute an enhancement that isn't covered by one of the items above, please follow our guide for suggesting an enhancement: https://github.com/opentensor/bittensor/blob/master/CONTRIBUTING.md#suggesting-enhancements

 To contribute other changes, you must use a different template.
-You can see all templates at https://github.com/atom/.github/tree/master/.github/PULL_REQUEST_TEMPLATE.
+You can see all templates at https://github.com/opentensor/bittensor/tree/master/.github/PULL_REQUEST_TEMPLATE.

 -->